 Understand the basics of shipping and logistics to get your product into the country!
 In most cases, the manufacturer or distributor will take care of the shipping for you, but be aware of any import conditions.
 And if you’re unsure, ask.
 For example, some countries in Africa will only allow certain energy products to be imported, whereby the product’s verification sheet is examined by customs officials at the point of import.

-What’s Your Impact Goals?
+What Are Your Impact Goals?

 Choosing your product depends on what kind of impact you want to make.
 Do you want to increase incomes?
 Reduce indoor air pollution?
 Increase safety and security?
 Empower women’s health?
 Prevent malaria?